epics-containers/epics-containers.github.io/docs/user/tutorials/deploy_example.rst

     source bl01t

-Once you have done this and logged out and back in again to pick up your new profile you should be able enable the ``bl01t`` environment as follows:
+Once you have done this and logged out and back in again to pick up your new profile you should be able to enable the ``bl01t`` environment as follows:

 .. code-block:: bash